underscorefunk/yourupnext/readme.md

 - Queries are done as functions

+- A parent can `capture` a child
+- A child is `assigned` to a parent

 ## Reminders
 - [] Should start of round and end of round have timers to things that require resolution?